Susanna Dickinson: Texas Revolution

 The Mexican soldiers soon breached the Alamo's outer walls.
 As previously planned, most of the Texians fell back to the barracks and the chapel.
 Almaron Dickinson briefly slipped from his post manning a cannon in the chapel to join Susanna in the sacristy.
 He yelled "Great God, Sue, the Mexicans are inside our walls!
 If they spare you, save my child!", then kissed her and returned to his cannon.
 It took an hour for the Mexican army to secure complete control of the Alamo.
 Among the last Texians to die were the 11 men, including Almaron, manning the two 12-pounder cannon in the chapel.
 The entrance had been barricaded with sandbags, which the Texans were able to fire over.
 However, a shot from the Mexican 18-pounder cannon destroyed the barricade, and Mexican soldiers entered after an initial musket volley.
 Although Dickinson's crew fired their cannon from the apse into the Mexican soldiers, they had no time to reload.
 Dickinson, Gregorio Esparza, Bonham, and the remaining Texians grabbed rifles and fired before being bayoneted to death.
 Texian Robert Evans, the master of ordnance, had been tasked with keeping the gunpowder from falling into Mexican hands.
 Wounded, he crawled towards the powder magazine but was killed by a musket ball with his torch only inches from the powder.
 If he had succeeded, the blast would have destroyed the chapel, killing Susanna and the other women and children hiding in it.

+As soldiers approached the sacristy, one of defender Anthony Wolf's sons stood to pull a blanket over his shoulders and was killed.

+Another Texan was still alive.
+Jacob Walker, the gunner from Nacogdoches who had remained by his cannon as part of Jim Bonham’s and Capt.
+William Carey's artillery company.
+After there were no more balls left to fire, plugged his cannon with scraps of cast iron and broken pieces of chain and fired at the Mexican soldiers.
+A Mexican officer trained a force of muskets on them and they became major targets.
+Jacob Walker, who had remained by his cannon until his wounds kept him from firing his cannon, leaped from the ramp, and dashed to the side of Mrs. Dickinson in one of the chapel side rooms.
+He had made his way to the side of Mrs. Dickinson, perhaps in hopes that she would be spared to carry messages to his family.
+During the siege he had often talked with her about his wife and four children.
+His cousin Asa was also at the Alamo.